danp0kes/danp0kes/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 Working with **Melbrand Studios** on machine learning models for media marketers <!--- 🌱 Currently learning **** -->
+- 🔭 Automating data pipelines at **iCapital Network** on wealth management platforms
-- 📈 Completed projects for Besample using unsupervised learning models
+- 📈 Also completed work for Besample using unsupervised learning models
 - 👯 Looking to collaborate on **data science related** projects within finance
 - 🤞 And I'm building my first Gameboy